nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 us on the [mailing list](https://groups.google.com/g/nairobi-gnu) or in any of our [channels]({static}/pages/contact.html).

-Would you like to have your blog appear on thos website?
-The check out our [Github](https://github.com/nairobilug/nairobilug.or.ke), fork it, add your content and then make a merge request.
+Would you like to have your blog appear on this website?
+The check out our [GitHub](https://github.com/nairobilug/nairobilug.or.ke), fork it, add your content and then make a merge request.
 You should have it here in no time.

 Thanks, looking forward to seeing you in the next meetup.